NOW, LOVE

 • For data that examines whether outcomes have improved for Black New Orleanians since the Civil Rights era, check out these indicators across Employment, Income, Housing, Health, Education, and Criminal Justice from The Data Center’s 2018 report.

 • ICYMI: There are a number of books that explore how White Americans can dismantle the system that denies Black Americans the opportunity to build wealth.
 One resource we highly recommend is The Sum of Us by Heather McGhee.
-Check out this TED Talk with the author.
+Check out this interview with the author.

-• Here you can find a list of Historically Black Colleges and Universities (HBCUs) organized by state.
+• Here you can find a list of Historically Black Colleges and Universities (HBCUs) organized by state: http://www.thehundred-seven.org/hbculist.html.

-• This article goes further and describes places where parents learned to share power as well at PTA funds.
+• This article describes wealthier communities sharing resources with less wealthy communities in support of education and describes places where parents learned to share power as well at PTA funds.

 • Listen to Nice White Parents - a podcast from New York Times and Serial Productions.